basho/basho_docs/content/riak/kv/2.1.3/using/admin/riak-admin.md

 riak-admin ensemble-status <group id>
 ```

-Complete documentation of this command can be found in [[Managing Strong
+Complete documentation of this command can be found in [Managing Strong][cluster ops strong consistency].
-Consistency|Managing Strong Consistency#ensemble-status]].

 ## handoff

-Documentation for the `handoff` command can be found in [[Handoff]].
+Documentation for the `handoff` command can be found in [Handoff][cluster ops handoff].

 ## set